Li-Tian/neo/Documentation/articles/neo_vm.md

 <center> <h2> Neo Virtual Machine</h2> </center>

 &emsp;&emsp;NeoVM is a lightweight, general-purpose virtual machine which executes NEO smart contract code.
-The concept of virtual machine described in the narrow sense in this paper, it's not a simulation of physical machine by operating system.
+The concept of virtual machine described in narrow sense in this paper, it's not a simulation of physical machine by operating system.
 Unlike VMware or Hyper-V, it's mainly aimed at specific language.

 &emsp;&emsp;For example, in JVM or CLR of .Net, source code will be compiled into relevant bytecodes, and be executed on the corrresponding virtual machine.
 JVM or CLR will read instructions, decode, execute and write results back.
 Those steps are very similar to the concepts on real physical machines.
 However, the binary instructions are still running on the physical machine.
 It takes instructions from memory and transmits them to the CPU through the bus, then decodes, executes and stores the results.